 CNN then bragged about this on the air, seemingly convinced that Middle America would rally behind them for intimidating the Reddit guy into hiding.
 “Remarkable!”

 Of course, this “remarkable” work by the CNN investigators simply unleashed an Apocalypse of CNN-getting-bodyslammed memes.
 They basically poked the hornet’s nest of the Internet with Kathy Griffin’s severed-Trump-head statue.
 The Internet responded in kind.
-Alex Jones offered a prize to the best meme-maker.
-We broke them.

 Who is leading this pack of blind people through traffic?
 In many respects, the face of their organization is a man named Jim Acosta, the CNN White House “reporter.”
 Mr. Acosta tried to debate Stephen Miller on immigration policy.
 That didn’t turn out well for him.
 Mostly, because Acosta apparently thought a poem written on the Statue of Liberty was binding law.